jonyeung/TEQWebApp/README.md

 During Sprint 4, our team did a code review, evaluating the code written from Sprints 1-3.
 Under backlogs/sprint-backlogs/Sprint 4 there is a file that outlines the strategy we employed for the code review, as well as the individual comments that each team member wrote following the code review.
 See above for a video where we summarized the changes and improvements we made to the code going forward.

 # Executing the Project
 Navigate through Team2/src/frontend/ .
-You can run the HTML files locally on a browser of your choice.
-Currently we have the following pages and features:
+You can run the HTML files locally on a browser of your choice (Disclaimer: It has been tested and is fully supported by *Google Chrome*, but we cannot assure that every other browser will work perfectly).

+Currently we have
+the following pages and features:
 ```
 - index: login page, user can sign in with their credentials